AntondeGroot/Flashbook/README.md

 #### Edit the cards
-You can edit a card by clicking on it and entering the Question and/or Answer.
-You also have the option to add a topic to a card.
+You can edit a card by clicking on it and entering the Question / Answer / Topic or delete the card altogether.
 Topics will be the page wide black bar with text as you can see in the above image.
 When the very first card does not contain a topic it will automatically create the title of the book.

 # Synchronizing Devices